neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 14110 37270  1 29 70
 ```

-The number of system calls (the first `sy` column) is why we want WireGuard in the kernel instead of in userland; the userland port made the most system calls to transfer the least data.
+The number of system calls (the first `sy` column) is why we want WireGuard in the kernel instead of in userland; the userland version made more system calls to transfer less data.
+The user and system CPU time numbers (`us` and the second `sy`) reflect that difference.
-That said, I'd love to know why there were far fewer system calls with in-kernel wireguard than with no tunnel at all.
+That said, I'd love to know why there were fewer system calls with in-kernel wireguard than with no tunnel at all.

-The idle number (`id`) also shows enough difference between the ports that a user might notice.
-The userland port eats up a bit more CPU time overall.
+The idle number (`id`) shows a small difference in unused CPU capacity.
+The in-kernel version eats up less CPU time overall.

 ### On Linux?